stefanprodan/stefanprodan/_posts/2016-10-06-a monitoring-solution-for-docker-hosts-containers-and-containerized-services.markdown

   }
 ```

-Trigger an alert if a container is using more then 10% of total CPU cores for more than 30 seconds:
+Trigger an alert if a container is using more than 10% of total CPU cores for more than 30 seconds:

 ```yaml
  ALERT jenkins_high_cpu